wavemotion-dave/StellaDS/README.md

 * Controller:      Most games use the Left-Joystick but you can change this.
 * Bankswitch:      The system tries to auto-detect the correct bankswitching scheme.
 * Frame Blend:     Normal is fastest.
-Flicker free is slowest but blends frames.
-You can also try Flicker Reduce Background/Black which is mid-ground.
-A new type caled FF HALF mode is proving to be a nice mix of blending but keeping the speed up.
+Flicker free combines even/odd frames and it's pretty fast and effective at eliminating flicker.
+Background/Black mode is the slowest and will help with games that show background/black on one frame and sprites on the other (a simple blending will cause the sprites to disappear - Missile Command is one such game).
 * TV Type:         NTSC vs PAL.
 Reload your game after saving this setting.
 * Palette:         Three different palette types are supported.
 One optmized for the DS (default), the mainline Stella palette and the Z26 palette.
 * Sound:           Four different levels including the new WAVE DIRECT if you're using a game that does direct sound output (such as Quadrun, Stay Frosty 2, Mappy or Draconian).